 - If the target NG-RAN does not support 5G MBS, the MBS Session information is not used.
 The target NG-RAN uses the associated mapping PDU Session information to allocate resource to deliver MBS data.
 The MBS data are transmitted as one of the QoS flows within the unicast PDU Session.

-If the target NG-RAN supports 5G MBS, the target NG-RAN uses the MBS Session information to allocate resource to deliver the MBS data.
+- If the target NG-RAN supports 5G MBS, the target NG-RAN uses the MBS Session information to allocate resource to deliver the MBS data.
 If Target NG-RAN supports 5G MBS and the MBS delivery for the indicated MBS Session has not yet been established towards target NG-RAN, the target NG-RAN allocates the shared downlink tunnel information for receiving the MBS data from 5GC and steps 6 to 10 apply:

 6. Target NG-RAN to AMF: Target NG-RAN node selects the AMF to reach MB-SMF and signals a multicast session distribution request towards AMF via the N2 Message (MBS Session ID).
 If the RAN node is configured to use a unicast transport for multicast distribution sessions, it allocates a downlink tunnel ID (an IP address and a GTP-U TEID) for the reception of the multicast distribution session and indicates the downlink tunnel information in the request.

-7. AMF to MB-SMF: AMF invokes the Nmbsmf_MBSSession_Create Request (MBS session ID, [DL tunnel info]) Request towards the MB-SMF to establish the multicast distribution towards AMF.
+7. AMF to MB-SMF: AMF invokes the Nmbsmf_Reception_Request Request (MBS session ID, [DL tunnel info], RAN node ID) Request towards the MB-SMF to establish resources for 5GC shared MBS traffic delivery towards the RAN node.

 8. MB-SMF to MB-UPF: MB-SMF invokes the N4 Session Modification procedure with MB-UPF.
 For unicast transport of the multicast distribution session, MB-SMF configures MB-UPF to transmit the multicast distribution session towards target NG-RAN node (using the received IP address and a GTP-U TEID).

-9. MB-SMF to AMF: MB-SMF responds to AMF through the Nmbsmf_MBSSession_Create Response.
-For multicast transport of the multicast distribution, it indicates in the downlink tunnel information and the multicast address for the multicast session.
+9. MB-SMF to AMF: MB-SMF responds to AMF through the Nmbsmf_Reception_Request Response.
+For multicast transport of the multicast distribution, it indicates the multicast transport address for the multicast session if requested by RAN.

 10. AMF to Target NG-RAN: AMF provides multicast session distribution response to Target NG-RAN node via the N2 Message.